gorkbravo/Undergraduate-Thesis/README.md

 ## Citation

 If you use this project or its ideas, please cite:

-- "Extraction and Analysis of Implied Probabilities in Commodity Options", Gorka Bravo Díaz, Academic Year 2024-2025.
+- **"Extraction and Analysis of Implied Probabilities in Commodity Options"** – *Gorka Bravo Díaz, Universitat Pompeu Fabra, Academic Year 2024-2025.*

 ---

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.